vidishsirdesai/projects/unsupervised_learning/README.md

 2. Document labelling is another area where clusters can be applied.
     - Say there are 100s and 1000s of documents, and you want to find which document is about what (political, geography, legal, etc).
     - A vector of a document(s) can be made, and this can be fed to the clustering algorithm.

+# Data Size and Curse of Dimensionality in Clustering Algorithms

+### Data size and clustering
+- More data points: Generally, having more data points can lead to more robust and informative clustering results.
+With more data, With more data points, the clusters are likely to be more representatitve of the underlying structure in the data.
+- Feature regulation: However, the number of features (dimensions) also plays a crucial role.
+Too many features can lead to "curse of dimensionality", making distances between data points less meaningful and clustering algorithms less effective.
+It is important to choose a relevant subset of features that best capture the inherent groupings in your data.

+### Curse of dimensionality
+- Distance based algorithms: Distance-based clustering algorithms like K-means can struggle in high-dimensional data.
+In high dimensions, the distances between all data points tend to become very similar, making it difficult to distinguish between clusters effectively.
+Imagine data points scattered across a vast, feature-rich landscape; distances become less informative about their true relationships.
+- Impact on clustering: The curse of dimensionality can lead to several issues,
+    - Meaningless Distances: Distances between points become less informative about their similarity in high dimensions.
+    - "Spread-Out" Data: Data points tend to be far apart from each other in high dimensions, making it harder to identify cohesive clusters.
+    - Increased Computational Cost: Distance calculations become more expensive as the dimensionality increases.

+### Alternative approaches for high dimensions
+- Dimensionality Reduction Techniques: Techniques like Principal Component Analysis (PCA) can help reduce the number of features while retaining the most important information for clustering.
+This can alleviate the curse of dimensionality and improve the performance of distance-based algorithms.
+- Density-Based Clustering: Algorithms like DBSCAN (Density-Based Spatial Clustering of Applications with Noise) are less susceptible to the curse of dimensionality.
+They focus on identifying areas with high data density, which can be more effective for clustering in high-dimensional data.